Ibbert/Weather-App/README.md

 5. Run the app and input the location for which you want to check the weather.

-6. Enjoy up-to-date weather information for any location worldwide!
+6. Up-to-date weather information for any location worldwide!

 # Technologies Used